ihmeuw/cascade-at/docs/user/covariates.rst

 to different variables, as shown in the table below.

 ====================  =======  ================ ===============
-Use of Covariate      Rate     Measured Value   Measured Stdev
+Use of Covariate      Rate     Measured Value   Measured Stddev
 ====================  =======  ================ ===============
 Country               Yes      Maybe            Maybe Study                 Maybe    Yes              Yes